Draper Days Parade

 DetailsFamilies can begin lining both sides of the parade route early Saturday morning.
 We are excited to have various announcers throughout the parade route this year to keep you informed of the participants so keep an eye out for an announcer station!

-There are approximately 100 participants in the parade each year, consisting of beauty queens from our surrounding cities, vibrant and interactive floats, marching bands, local businesses, drill and dance teams, our own Draper City Council members, Draper City Mayor, and our honorable Grand Marshal!
+There are approximately 100 participants in the parade each year, consisting of vibrant and interactive floats, marching bands, local businesses, drill and dance teams, our own Draper City Council members, Draper City Mayor, and our honorable Grand Marshal!
 Don't forget your chairs, camera, sunscreen and water bottles.